bobaekang/icjia-r-workshop/slides/module2_slides1.md

 Accessing list elements
 ========================================================
-Elements in a list can be accessed using their indices or names:
+* Elements in a list can be accessed using their indices or names

 ```r
 # using index (this returns a list element, NOT the actual content)